Can A Toyota RAV4 Jump Start A Toyota RAV4 Hybrid? (answered)

 Safety Precautions for Jump-Starting a Hybrid Vehicle

-• Always turn off both vehicles before connecting jumper cables.
+• Turn off both vehicles before connecting cables.

-• Use insulated jumper cables to prevent accidental short circuits.
+• Use insulated jumper cables with clean clamps.

 Frequently Asked Questions